 Where can I park my car?

-Some of the paid parking garages are: Colon (open 24-hours), Santo Domingo, Renueva, Ordono II, or San Pedro (close to the Cathedral).
+Some of the paid parking garages are Colon (open 24 hours), Santo Domingo, Renueva, Ordono II, and San Pedro (close to the Cathedral).

 Things to know before you go

 - Most of the sites are closed on Mondays!

 - Spaniards still observe siesta (afternoon break) which means many monuments are also closed between 2-4 pm and not only those.
 Restaurants and souvenir shops or other businesses like to take this long break too.

 - The Leon Cathedral opening times vary from day to day so make sure to check their official website before you go as it would be a shame to miss it!

 - Weekends in summer are extra busy.